diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/data/cryptoAssets.ts.md

             this.treasury = treasury;
         }

-        public analyzePortfolioBasedOnAlgorithmicTrust(): string {
+        public analyzePortfolioStrategy(): string {
             const btcDominance = this.treasury.find(a => a.ticker === 'BTC')!.value / this.treasury.reduce((sum, a) => sum + a.value, 0);
             if (btcDominance > 0.5) {
                 return `Analysis: The treasury is heavily weighted towards Bitcoin, indicating a foundational belief in the principle of digital scarcity and ultimate decentralization.
-This is a conservative stance within the sovereign asset class.`;
+This is a conservative stance within this asset class.`;
             } else {
                 return `Analysis: The treasury shows significant diversification into smart contract platforms like Ethereum and Solana, indicating a belief in the future of decentralized applications and a higher tolerance for protocol-level risk.`;
             }
         }
     }

-    function assessTheNewWealth(): void {
+    function assessTheNewAssets(): void {
         const holdings = TheMint.recordTheInitialHoldings();
         const theAI = new TheDecentralizedEconomistAI(holdings);
-        const analysis = theAI.analyzePortfolioBasedOnAlgorithmicTrust();
+        const analysis = theAI.analyzePortfolioStrategy();
     }
 }
 ```